blu3mania/npp-papyrus/README.md

   behavior, default on.
 - [Compiler] Skyrim SE and Fallout 4 support.
 - [Compiler] Auto detection of game/compiler settings to be used based on source script file location.
+- [Lexer] Support of new Papyrus syntax/keywords of Fallout 4.
 - [Lexer] Syntax highlighting of function names.
 - [Lexer] Class names can be styled as links to open the script files.
 Configurable behavior, default on (with double click).
+- [Lexer] Highlight on matching keywords.
 - [Lexer] A new "Advanced" submenu with:
   - Show langID - can be used to find out internal langID assigned to Papyrus Script lexer, which is useful if you need to manually configure Notepad++'s functionList feature.